fabric8-launcher/launcher-creator-backend/README.md

    This folder contains core modules that provide support for the capabilites and the generators.
-   - **deploy** - Module that can execute Capabilites, manages the `deployment.json` descriptor file, can generate a project's Resource file and can deploy it top OpenShift.
+   - **deploy** - Module that can execute Capabilites, manages the `deployment.json` descriptor file, can generate a project's Resource file and can deploy it to OpenShift.
-   - **info** - Modules that deals with input validation mostly.
+   - **info** - Module that deals with input validation mostly.
    - **resources** - Module that deals with OpenShift/K8s Resource lists.
    - **utils** - Miscelleaneous utility functions.